benjvi/seven-ways-to-install-cert-manager/README.md

-# *Seven Ways To Install Cert Manager*: A Guide to Package Installation on Kubernetes.
+# *Seven Ways To Install Cert Manager* -  A Guide to Package Installation on Kubernetes

 There are lots of different ways to install software packages onto Kubernetes.